 - Todd worked as part of a team of Foster Swift lawyers to help a manufacturing client purchase another business for approximately $10 million.
 The transaction will help Foster Swift's client to better service one of its customers located in another NAFTA country.

 - Todd's clients are charitably inclined and also want to transfer wealth to their children without incurring estate, gift or generation-skipping transfer tax liability.
 Todd helped the clients form a series of Charitable Lead Annuity Trusts (CLATs), which are complex trusts that provide distributions to charity for several years and then transfer all remaining assets to the client's children, tax free after all charitable distributions are made.

-- New Federal Tax Bill Includes Helpful Provisions for Farmers, Especially Those Marketing Through Cooperatives, January 2018 Agricultural Law News, February 14, 2018
+- New Federal Tax Bill Includes Helpful Provisions for Farmers, Especially Those Marketing Through Cooperatives, Foster Swift Agricultural Law News, February 14, 2018

 - U.S. Congress Passes Legislation Establishing National GMO Food Labeling Standards, Foster Swift Agricultural Law News, July 28, 2016